Springfield Ballet is proud to share what many of our dancers have gone on to accomplish after their time at Springfield

 Ricky is an alumnus of Springfield Ballet and an original native of Bolivar, Missouri.
 After leaving Springfield Ballet and Missouri State University, Richard completed his training with the late John Magnus, dancing with the Portland Festival Ballet.
 With Mr. Magnus, he had the opportunity to work on both classical roles as well as original contemporary works.
 During his time in New York City, he has been able to bridge the world between both ballet and musical theatre in the last few years.
 These days, in addition to keeping up with ballet, he is focusing primarily on where his theatre career can take him.
 His regional credits include: On the Town, Guys and Dolls, La Cage aux Folles, Funny Face, 42nd Street and My Fair Lady.
 In Eugene, Oregon, he had the opportunity to dance with Ballet Fantastique, originating multiple roles in the new ballets The Dragon and the Night Queen and Scarlet Flower, a retelling of Beauty and the Beast.
 In 2016, he returned to Springfield Ballet to perform as Cavalier in The Nutcracker.
 Richard has just returned from a European adventure, where he danced and began work as an aerialist, specializing in Spanish Web, lyra and partner skills.
 He is so thankful for the amazing training he received at Springfield Ballet, and is thrilled to have a home studio to return to.

-Rosie is from Anchorage, Alaska, and she studied and took classes with Springfield Ballet for the past several summers while she trained at Alaska Dance
+Rosie is from Anchorage, Alaska and studied with Springfield Ballet for several summers while she trained at Alaska Dance

 Theatre during the year.
 Rosie graduated with honors from the Anchorage School District's Family Partnership Charter school in 2016.

-This year, Rosie continues her dance training as a trainee for Ballet Met in Columbus, Ohio.
-During the past year, she performed with the professional
+Rosie continued her dance training as a trainee for Ballet Met in Columbus, Ohio and performed with the professional

 company in The Nutcracker (including corps roles in Snow and Flowers), Peter Pan as a Lost Boy, as well as in trainee showcases and other community events.
 Additionally,

 she got the opportunity to tour to Detroit with the company.
-Rosie also attended Kansas City Ballet's summer intensive this past summer.
+Rosie also attended Kansas City Ballet's summer intensive.